 Palo Alto, CA — The Rundex Family Foundation of Palo Alto, CA, published the findings of its 2-year study on why Americans are fascinated with billionaire CEOs.
 The study, internally called “Operation Baron: Why Americans Love Billionaire Assholes,” was published this week to little notice by both the mainstream press and public.
 Rundex’s Robert Colvin, who led the 3.2 million dollar study sponsored by liberal think tank “Progress America,” said there are no surprises in the findings.

 “It’s pretty clear from the data that Americans love rich assholes who have no concern for them,” said Mr. Colvin in a Gish Gallop telephone interview.
-“We love rich people and we love those who are horrible people.
+“We love rich people, and we love those who are horrible people.
 We especially love wealthy and powerful CEOs for some reason.
-Although I don’t like to draw conclusions, as I’m just the ‘data’ guy, but if I had to guess, I’d say people like to imagine themselves as making enough money so they could just tell the world to ‘kiss their asses.'”
+Although I don’t like to conclude, as I’m just the ‘data’ guy, if I had to guess, I’d say people like to imagine themselves as making enough money so they could just tell the world to ‘kiss their asses.'”

 “Why don’t they just make films about the Walton family or the guy who started State Farm insurance,” said Professor James Badwater of the University of Chicago.
 “Or Andrew Carnegie or glorify the bigotry of Henry Ford?
 It’s like Steinbeck said; that everyone just thinks of themselves as a temporarily embarrassed capitalist and not a worker.”